Non-perturbative quarkonium dissociation rates in strongly coupled quark-gluon plasma: Heavy-quarkonium dissociation rates

-Here, $\mathbf{k}= \mathbf{p}_Q'- \mathbf{p}_Q$ is the momentum transfer, and $\mathbf{r}$ an average vector separation between $Q$ and $\Qb$ (twice the average radius of the bound state).
-We note that, upon integration, the odd powers in the argument of the exponential ($i \mathbf{k}\cdot \mathbf{r}$) vanish, ensuring that the rate remains a real quantity.
+In our quantitative determination of $r$ detailed in the following paragraph, the structure of the in-medium bound states is encoded in the different binding energies (and widths) of the bound states as obtained from the $T$-matrix.
+This includes the different sizes (or rather size distributions) of different angular-momentum states (\eg, $S$-wave vs.~$P$-wave), which are explicitly treated in the partial-wave expansion in the $T$-matrix formalism in momentum space.
+In particular, the low-temperature limit of the extracted radii in our calculations agrees reasonably well with the expected vacuum sizes (cf.~figure~\ref{fig:radii}).
+Note that, upon integration in equation (\ref{eq:full}), the odd powers in the argument of the exponential, $i \mathbf{k}\cdot \mathbf{r}$, vanish, ensuring that the rate remains a real quantity.
 Furthermore, one also recognizes the qualitative behavior that for a large radius, the exponential oscillates rapidly, rendering a vanishing contribution; \ie, the interference effects shut off.
 On the other hand, for small $r$, the suppression effects become substantial, to the point that the entire interference factor, and thus the rate, vanishes as $r\to 0$.